atosorigin/grafana-weathermap-panel/docs/EN/demo/tutorial1.md

 ![step 02](../../screenshots/demo/tutorial1/step02.jpg)

-The creation of a region in an SVG image is done from the `Coordinates space`, `region` and `Add coordinate space` menu.
+The creation of a region in an SVG image is done from the `Coordinates space`, `region`, and `Add coordinate space` menu.

 You have to fill out the form like this: